devuxd/online-shopping-microservice/README.md

 ## How to contribute
 clone the repository, edit and push the repository.
 The list to tasks (open issues) are avialbe in Issues tab, please fix them.

-Please be very clear on your commit messages, empty commit messages may be rejected without reason.
+Please be very clear on your commit messages.